MatteoPossamai/casco/resources/assembly.md

 # Assembly

 Short description of the Assembly-like code adopted in this work, the motivations and open questions.
+For the language itself, can be found in the paper notes.
+It is though $\mu$ ASM in the end.

 ## Thoughts and motivations